shiini2/json-path-at-cursor/README.md

-# jsonPathFinder
+# JSON Path at Cursor

-jsonPathFinder is a Visual Studio Code extension that allows you to quickly retrieve the JSON path at your current cursor position in any JSON or JSONC file.
+JSON Path at Cursor is a Visual Studio Code extension that allows you to quickly retrieve the JSON path at your current cursor position in any JSON or JSONC file.
 This is especially useful for debugging, documentation, or when working with tools that require JSON path expressions.

 ## Features